Home About Portfolio Resume Contact

 MDM-first provisioning over manual configuration

-Integrating with Apple Business Manager early
+Setting up Apple Business Manager directly

 Sequencing: security controls before full lifecycle scope